delemottelab/string-method-swarms-trajectories/README.md

 python main.py --config_file=config.json
 ```
 This will run all the simulations in sequential order, first all points, then all swarm trajectories per point.
 Here we've also provided an optional config file.
+You can also set the parameter `start_mode=steered` or `start_mode=postprocessing` to run steeredMD or postprocessing.

 In practice, unless the machine has hardware acceleration (i.e. a GPU) you probably need to run the string method in a distributed environment.